Stellahedral geometry of matroids: Augmented wonderful varieties and Bergman classes

 \subsection{Tropical geometry of augmented Bergman fans}

-The contents of this subsection are not logically necessary for the rest of the paper, but will be useful in the forthcoming work \cite{EFLS22}.
+The contents of this subsection are not logically necessary for the rest of the paper, but will be useful elsewhere.
 We explain how augmented Bergman fans are related to tropicalizations.
 We point to \cite{MS15} for a background in tropical geometry.

 \begin{proposition} Let $L\subseteq \kk^E$ be a realization of a matroid $\M$ of rank $r$.
 For a general $b\in \mathbb{G}_a^E$, the tropicalization of the very affine variety $\mathring{L}_b = (L+b) \cap T$ equals the support of the augmented Bergman fan $\Sigma_\M$. \end{proposition}